-- The visa application fee: The fee is £335, payable in local currency.
+- The visa application fee.
+The fee is £348, payable in local currency.

 - Please note that you are also required to submit photocopies (to the visa application centre) of all documents you are submitting for your visa application.
 We recommend that you also take extra copies for yourself.

 Documents in a language other than English: Any supporting documents not in English must be sent with a fully certified translation by a professional translator that can be verified by the Home Office.
-Please refer to sections 16-18 of the Tier 4 Policy Guidance for full details of what is required.
+Please refer to Tier 4 Policy Guidance for full details of what is required.

 Receiving your visa

 After the Entry Clearance Officer has finished assessing your visa application, your passport will be returned with a decision letter.
 If your application is successful, your passport will contain a vignette (sticker).
 This vignette is valid for 30 days and you must enter the UK during this period.

 Make sure that you check the following information is correct on the vignette:

 - Valid from date (up to one month before the CAS start date)

 - Valid until date (30 days from the 'valid from' date)

 - Your name, passport number and date of birth